podio/podio-dotnet/items/index.md

 {
     {dateFieldId, from = new DateTime(2013, 9, 1), to = new DateTime(2013, 9, 30) }
 };
-var filteredItems = await podio.ItemService.FilterItems(appId: 123, filters: filter);
+var filteredItems = podio.ItemService.FilterItems(appId: 123, filters: filter);
 {% endhighlight %}

 {% highlight csharp startinline %}